Last updated

 What Slabsmith costs, and where StoneNest fits

 Slabsmith is a full slab-imaging and layout system - digital slab photography, templating, and exact-match seam layout against real, photographed slabs - and systems typically run roughly $15,000-$30,000 plus about 10% of retail per year in maintenance after the first year, since it's sold as a perpetual license.
 StoneNest doesn't do any of that.
 It covers one specific slice of the job - turning countertop unit DXFs into a conservative, independently-validated slab count, yield percentage, and AlphaCAM-ready DXF for bidding and production - at a $69–99/mo subscription.
-Which one fits depends on what you're actually trying to solve: if you need real-slab imaging and physical seam matching, that's Slabsmith's territory and it does it well.
-If what you need is a fast, repeatable slab count and a cut-safe export before you quote a job, that's the narrower problem StoneNest was built for.
+Which one fits depends on what you're actually trying to solve: slab imaging and physical seam matching are Slabsmith's territory, and a five-figure system priced accordingly.
+If what you need is a fast, repeatable slab count and a cut-safe export before you quote a job, StoneNest covers that for less than 1% of the entry cost — no imaging hardware, no maintenance contract.

 Two tools built for different parts of the job

-Slabsmith is a widely used, comprehensive slab-management suite.
-Its core strength is something StoneNest doesn't attempt: capturing real digital images of your actual slabs, templating against them, and laying out seams as a precise, "Perfect Match" fit against the photographed stone itself.
-That's a genuinely different problem than counting slabs and generating a cut-safe DXF before a bid goes out, and it's why established shops that need physical slab matching rely on it.
+Slabsmith is a slab-management suite built around something StoneNest doesn't attempt: capturing digital images of your actual slabs, templating against them, and laying out seams against the photographed stone itself.
+That's a different problem than counting slabs and generating a cut-safe DXF before a bid goes out — and it's a problem most bids never reach, because the bid has to be won first.

 StoneNest starts further upstream, before a specific physical slab has even been picked: given a set of countertop unit-type DXFs for a job, it nests them into a conservative slab count and yield percentage, then exports an AlphaCAM-ready DXF (R2018) once an independent validator confirms there's no overlap, no off-slab placement, and no kerf violation.
 See how many slabs you need and how layouts are validated for the mechanics.